eddiegemayel/electric-eye-dev-test-eddie/_design/readme2.md

 Finally, as this is a frontend developer role, you should be comfortable writing Javascript, CSS, and HTML.
 ## Setup Instructions
-1. Create a new Git repository with this code
-    - Github or BitBucket preferred
-    - Can be public or private
-1. Create a development branch off of master
-1. Complete the requirements
-    - Within your dev store
-    - Using the provided Debut theme (what this codebase is)
 1. Review/QA code against evaluation criteria
 1. Create a pull request into the master branch
 1. Share link or provide access to your repo
 1. Share development store URL

 ## Scenario